 Welcome to… November.
 It is my favourite month of the year.
-The name November comes from Latin, meaning the ninth.
-In ancient times it was the ninth month from the beginning of the year, which used to be in March.
+The name November is a legacy of the Latin language, meaning the ninth.
+In ancient times it was the ninth month from the beginning of the year (which used to start in March).

 The story of Tama Rereti:

 (rewritten from a resource compiled by Tony Fisher for the SMART Trust)

 A very long time ago, soon after the first people were placed on the Earth, there were no stars in the sky at night.
 It was so dark that it was impossible for humans to move around outside at night without tripping into things.
 Taniwha were the only creatures lurking in the dark.
 Taniwha are very powerful guardians of nature and it was said they liked to feed at night on anything that moved, spending their days asleep at the bottom of lakes and in deep rivers.

 At this time lived a great warrior named Tama Rereti.
 His whare (house) was at the south end of the great lake that we call Taupo.
 One morning, Tama Rereti awoke feeling very hungry and very little was left in his food store.
 He then decided that it was about time to go fishing again.
 It was a lovely mild late spring morning with a light breeze from the south.

 Tama Rereti gathered up his fishing lines and baits and put them in his waka (canoe), then pushed off onto the lake.
 He hoisted the sail and set off for his favourite fishing spot.
 Arrived at it, he lowered the sail and started fishing.
 After a while, when Tama Rereti had caught some nice fish he decided to head back to the village for a late breakfast.

 Unfortunately the wind had dropped and he was becalmed.
 It was a beautiful warm day and Tama Rereti decided to lie down on its waka for a snooze.
 The gentle rocking of the waka and the sound of the waves lapping against the sides put Tama Rereti soon to sleep.